VMaxx/RepetierIntegration/README.md

 - If you do not want to print immediately but have your print job stored uncheck "Automatically start print job after uploading"
 - From this point on, the print monitor should be functional and you should be able to switch to "Print to Repetier" on the bottom of the sidebar.

 Config example:
   ![alt text](https://user-images.githubusercontent.com/12956626/59142707-9d0d5e00-8987-11e9-94f7-53bc2707e3d1.jpg "Config")

+What's new:

-  Updated with the fixes I found in Octoprint Plugin Cura has a bug so that if you have ever renamed your printer this plugin won't work.
+Updated with the fixes I found in Octoprint Plugin

+Cura has a bug so that if you have ever renamed your printer this plugin won't work.
 You'll have to create a new printer from scratch.